 Yes, just about the entire world is in a mess.

-Yes, the U.S. just held its most ludicrous election ever.
+Yes, the U.S. held its most ludicrous election ever just the other year.

 Yes, fewer than half the country’s eligible voters voted in our ludicrous election, and fewer than half of them voted for our President-elect, so yay for Democracy.